Jaccosf/EasyAdmin/docs/install.md

 You can use any Identifier available in FiveM for this, however, in this guide we will describe how to use your Steam ID.

+You can get your `HexID` from [vacbanned.com](http://www.vacbanned.com/) by typing in your steam URL.

 To use Steam IDs as an identifier, a Steam WebAPIKey needs to be set up.
 Follow this [guide](steamapikey.md) to create one.

+You can also use other identifiers, as EasyAdmin is not specifically limited to SteamIDs, all available identifiers can be used, such as `discord`, `xbl` or `license`, to name a few examples.